tigerfarm/work/conversations/READMEgroups.md

 // Sample Conversations GET request from an SMS participant:
 //  + GET URL : https://tfpecho.herokuapp.com/pre?RetryCount=0&EventType=onMessageAdd&Attributes=%7B%7D&Author=%2B16505551111&ChatServiceSid=IS5c86b7d0d6e44133acb09734274f94f6&ParticipantSid=MB935888a50136442990f010cb5cec9db7&Body=you+got+it!&AccountSid=ACa...3&Source=SMS&ConversationSid=CH1b50448d6e5641d2929207cfd3c4dcde
 exports.handler = function (context, event, callback) {
-    // Cevent.lientIdentity is from a chat participant.
-    // event.Author is from an SMS participant. let participantIdentity = event.ClientIdentity || null;
+    // event.ClientIdentity is from a chat participant. let participantIdentity = event.ClientIdentity || null;
     if (participantIdentity === null) {
-        participantIdentity = event.Author || null;
+        // event.Author is from an SMS participant. participantIdentity = event.Author || null;
         if (participantIdentity === null) {
-           console.log("-- Required parameter: ClientIdentity which is the author of the message.");
+           console.log("-- Required parameter: ClientIdentity or Author which is the author of the message.");
-           callback(null, "-- Required parameter: ClientIdentity which is the author of the message.");
+           callback(null, "-- Required parameter: ClientIdentity or Author which is the author of the message.");
         return;
         }
     }